YerevaNN/amr_seq2seq/README.md

 allennlp train --include-package amr_seq2seq experiments/CONFIG.jsonnet -s SAVE_DIR
 ```

+In order to continue training, just add `--recover` flag.

 ### Evaluation
 In order to evaluate the model on a dataset:
 ```bash